Diagnosis

 It means turning recommendations into ownership, timing, acceptance criteria and measurable follow-up.

-Sometimes, but large websites usually need audit findings to become tasks and workflows.
+Sometimes, but websites with technical, content and reporting needs usually need audit findings to become tasks and workflows.

 Google Search Console, GA4, crawl data, key page types, technical workflow context and current goals are usually needed.